15 Top Tips for a Stop Over in Dubai

 Book your hotel & and tours for your Dubai stopover before you leave home.
 Choosing a hotel near the airport will make getting your onward flight less stressful.
 Some hotels offer a shuttle service to and from the airport and the main tourist locations.
 Making use of hotel shuttle buses is convenient and may reduce the cost of getting around Dubai and you can always get a taxi if necessary.

-Consider booking your airport transfers in advance for your Dubai stop over.
-This will save you time and reduce travel stress.
+TIP: Book your airport transfers for your Dubai stop over in advance to save time and reduce travel stress when you arrive.

 Mid-Range: I stayed at the Dubai Holiday Inn Express Hotel The location next to the airport was great for my stop over in Dubai and my early morning onward flight.
 This hotel is just 10km from the Dubai Mall and the city centre and has a free airport shuttle bus and hotel cafe.